lozzahax/lozzax-docs-gitbook/using-the-oxen-blockchain/using-oxen-name-system.md

 ons_buy_mapping KeeJef 053b6b764388cd6c4d38ae0b3e7492a8ecf0076e270c013bb5693d973045f45254
 ```

-## Updating an Oxen Name System record: Wallet executing update is owner of record
+## Updating an Lozzax Name System record: Wallet executing update is owner of record

 Updating an ONS record in the CLI wallet uses the `ons_update_mapping` command.
 All arguments for the `ons_update_mapping` command are optional except the name of the record to update, and at least one field of the record to update \(owner, backup\_owner, or value\).
 The \[signature\] argument is for deferring updates to the record, and is explained in detail in the next section.